 Claire has two children at Wiley Elementary (K/2nd).
 Claire received a Bachelor of Science in Business Management from North Carolina State University and worked at SAS in the Financial Services Sales group for 8 years.
 After leaving SAS, Claire trained under several top image consultants and now owns her own image and wardrobe consulting business - Claire Roberts Style.
 Claire and her husband Taylor, their two kids, and pet hedgehog (Julia Roberts) live in downtown Raleigh and are dedicated to a strong community in downtown Raleigh and at Wiley Elementary.

-Nick is the father of two, including a Wiley 1st grader.
+Nick is the father of two, including a Wiley 2nd grader and kindergartener.
 He is an attorney at the Office of the Appellate Defender in Durham, where he represents indigent criminal defendants who are appealing their convictions - mostly serious felonies - to North Carolina's two appellate courts.
 Nick has lived in Raleigh for almost 11 years.
 Nick grew up in Michigan and graduated from the University of Michigan - Ann Arbor with a degree in philosophy in 2002 and attended law school at the University of Minnesota.

-Melanie has worked for 20 years on anti-poverty issues as an organizer, advocate, and as a policy and fiscal analyst.
-She is currently a consultant in the private sector working with nonprofit organizations and local governments, but previously worked as a Fiscal Analyst for the NC General Assembly and as Assistant Director of Policy and Regulatory Affairs for the North Carolina Medicaid program.
+Melanie has worked for more than 20 years on anti-poverty issues as an organizer, advocate, and as a policy and fiscal analyst.
+She is currently Deputy Director at the North Carolina Medicaid program, but previously worked as a consultant in the private sector, as a Fiscal Analyst for the NC General Assembly, and as Assistant Director of Policy and Regulatory Affairs for the North Carolina Medicaid program.
 Melanie has an undergraduate degree in International Relations from Georgetown University and a Master's in Public Affairs from the University of Texas at Austin.
-In addition to CRF, Melanie serves on the board of the North Carolina School Based Health Alliance.
-She has two sons who attend Wiley (K/3rd).
+She has two sons who attend Wiley.